pchapin/tutorialada/README.md

 * `huffman_sample`.
 This program does a Huffman encoding (compression) of the specified input file.
 It also displays some interesting information about the encoding process.

-* `Interfacing`.
+* `interfacing_sample`.
 This program demonstrates using Ada to interface to low-level code written in C and to hardware.

 * `tasks_sample`.
 This program demonstrates using Ada tasks to implement a simple producer/consumer application.